pab2163/amygdala_mpfc_multiverse/4_gppi/README.md

     * Fear faces > neutral faces gPPI

+### Info on `feat_template_gppi_no_deconv.fsf`

+This gPPI setup was based on the [FSL PPI analysis documentation](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/PPIHowToRun).

+* Uses preprocessed BOLD data from the preregistered FSL pipeline, only running a new first-level analysis for the gPPI statistical model (no more preprocessing here)
+* GLM Regressors:
+    * EV1 = Fear faces (same as level1 reactivity GLM), convolved with HRF, and temporal derivative
+    * EV2 = Neutral faces (same as level1 reactivity GLM), convolved with HRF, and temporal derivative
+    * EV3 = 'PHYSIO' regressor, the detrended amygdala seed timeseries.
+No convolution here, since it is BOLD data already.
+    * EV4 = fear gPPI term, but this time made through FSL's `Interaction` option, as an interaction between EV1-EV3.
+Before the interaction term is created, EV1 is demeaned such that the minimum value is 0, and EV3 is demeaned such that the mean value is 0.
+No orthogonalization, temporal derivative, or temporal filtering.
+    * EV4 = neutral gPPI term, but this time made through FSL's `Interaction` option, as an interaction between EV2-EV3.
+Before the interaction term is created, EV2 is demeaned such that the minimum value is 0, and EV3 is demeaned such that the mean value is 0.
+No orthogonalization, temporal derivative, or temporal filtering.

 ## `3_submit_ppi_feat_jobs.py`

 Loops through all scan-specific `.fsf` scripts and launches `run_ppi_fsl.sh` many times using the `sbatch` command to run the gPPI models for many scans in parallel on the Habanero computing cluster.